 Leo’s personal interest in higher fields of consciousness is further fueled by being a student of tradition and culture and influenced by traditional teachings of the Cree and the Ojibway.
 Her keen interest in thought process and energy fields extends from Quantum Mechanics and Physics to Language, Communication and Crystal Light Therapies.
 Her work with the medicine wheel concept explores the realm of Thought, Spirituality and Life and provides tools to synchronize rhythm, stay in motion and adapt to continual change while remaining grounded in the present.

-Her purpose is to facilitate knowledge that adds to the quality of life and the environment.
-She provides tools to establish a path of good intention and shares techniques to master higher energy fields.
+Her purpose is to facilitate knowledge that adds to the quality of life and raises the level of consciousness for all people.

 March 25-26 2010

 |Native Women's Transition Centre|